SkylineCommunications/dataminer-docs/connector-help/connector_help/NEC_PNMS.md

 The NEC PNMS manages all PASOLINK/PASOLINK+ radio equipment under it and reports the summary status in the PASOLINK/PASOLINK+ radio network to the upper (higher-level) manager.

-With this driver, it is possible to monitor a NEC PNMS.
-The driver creates a **DVE** for each different **source** it finds inside the received traps.
+With this connector, it is possible to monitor a NEC PNMS.
+The connector creates a **DVE** for each different **source** it finds inside the received traps.

 ## About